Medical Officer Training Plan – Canadian Armed Forces

 What are the benefits of enrolling in the CAF under the MOTP?

 - Regardless of what year of medical school you are in, should you screen successfully for enrolment in the CAF, the CAF will subsidize your tuition and textbooks;

 - You will be paid an annual salary while attending medical school in the range of $56,388 - $65,304 and a salary of $69,768 to $74,256 while in residency;

 - You will receive a recruitment allowance, the amount of which is determined by what year of medical school you are attending when you enroll in the CAF:

 - You will have the opportunity to graduate from medical school debt free;

-- The day you join the CAF you start paying into a pension plan.
+- The day you join the CAF, you begin paying into a pension plan.
 The years you spend in medical school and residency are pensionable years;

 - You will receive comprehensive medical and dental coverage;

 - You will receive 20 working days per year of paid annual leave for the first five years you are in the CAF, followed by 25 working days per year; and